 Show someone you're thinking of them

 The simplest of actions and words can make all the difference, especially at this time of year.
-Letting a bereaved father know that you are thinking of them can go a long way.
+Letting a bereaved dad know that you are thinking of them can go a long way.

-Sending someone a 'Always a Dad' token is a lovely way to show someone that they are in your thoughts and that their grief is acknowledged.
-It could be given as a gift, or it could even be used to help start a conversation about baby loss.
+Our 'Always a Dad' token is a lovely way to show someone that they are in your thoughts and that their grief is acknowledged.
+It could be given as a gift, or it could even be used to help start a conversation about pregnancy or baby loss.

 Support for men